maina2/maina2/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on polishing my skills on my frontend, backend as well as design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning cloud computing
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on SERN stack and MEERN stack projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with aws
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: chanzusimon6@gmail.com
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 <h1 align="center">Hi 👋, I'm Erick{@Erick384} </h1>
 <h3 align="center">A passionate software developer from Kenya</h3>

-- 👀 I’m interested in making the world a better place.
+- 👀 I’m working on exploiting my potential.

-- 🌱 I’m currently learning Machine Learning Software Engineering
+- 🌱 I’m currently learning machine learning and web development.

 - 📫 How to reach me chanzusimon6@gmail.com and https://wa.me/717417314